jeghers/playgen/README.md

 * Returns the history list of all the songs selected for the specified playlist.
-The history list remembers all songs selected or requested for this playlist since the playgen service started running, up to a maximum limit coded in the config source files.
+The history list remembers all songs selected or requested for this playlist since the "playgen" service started running, up to a maximum limit coded in the config source files.

 _Sample response body_